Overpronation is when the arch of the foot collapses excessively downward or inward. A doctor may call this ‘pes planus’ or ‘flexible flatfoot’.

-The way a person’s foot strikes the ground can have significant effects on their body.
-People with flat feet or who overpronate may be prone to more injuries than people with normal pronation.
+The way a person’s foot strikes the ground can affect the rest of their body.
+People who overpronate may have a

 Pronation also occurs while standing, and in this case, pronation refers to the amount that the foot rolls inward toward the arch.

 Overpronation is when the foot rolls too far inward toward the arch.
 Underpronation, or supination, in contrast, is when the feet roll outward.

 Overpronation can happen if the arch is very flexible.

 Sometimes, people are born with flat feet.
 However, some conditions and activities can increase the risk of developing flat feet or weakened arches, which can lead to overpronation.